kevinveenbirkenbach/file-content-finder/README.md

-### README.md

 # File Content Finder

-This repository contains `search_files.py`, a script to search for a string in various file types, including PDF, text, and image files.
+This repository contains `file-content-finder`, a set of scripts to search for a string in various file types, including PDFs, text files, images, spreadsheets, documents, SQLite databases, and more.

 ## Features

-- Search for a string in multiple file types: PDF, text, images, Excel files, and more.
+- Search for a string in multiple file types: PDFs, text, images, Excel files, documents, SQLite databases, audio, and video files.
 - Support for case-insensitive search.
 - Option to list only the files containing the search string.
 - Verbose mode to print executed commands.